Use thirty hashtags/post, but do not over-use the same set of thirty.

 This works in Later, Buffer, Hootsuite (search Instagram in our help; your web-to-Instagram solution is probably one of our integrations) and over 20 web tools that do web-to-phone notification scheduling.

-JUST ADDED, NOT SHOWN IN THE VIDEO BELOW: the hashtags for image solution also works with all web to Instagram direct publishing and scheduling solutions, including Socialflow, Hootsuite, Tailwind, Falcon.io, and all the others, too!
+The hashtags for image solution also works with all web to Instagram direct publishing and scheduling solutions, including Socialflow, Hootsuite, Tailwind, Falcon.io, and all the others, too!
 Just follow the instructions for desktop-to-phone Instagram scheduling.

 See the full tutorial on the RiteTag Android app here.